Skip to main content

 Frequently Asked Questions

 The expected outcome of a Doctorate degree in Physical Therapy is an entry-level professional position.
 Once students complete a DPT program, they are required to pass a licensure exam in order to practice as Physical Therapists.
-Over the past three years, over 98% of our students who matriculated have graduated, 100% of our graduates have passed the Physical Therapy licensure exam and all those seeking employment are working as Physical Therapists.
+Current information can be found on our Graduates webpage that includes graduation pass rates, high pass rate, and employment outcomes.

 To schedule an appointment, visit our admissions counseling page.